Norwegian Labour Market

-From 2021 to 2022, the average annual earnings for a full-time employee increased by over 4%.
-This was the highest annual increase since 2008.
+From 2022 to 2023, the average annual earnings for a full-time employee increased by 5.2% according to The Norwegian Technical Calculation Committee for Wage Settlements.
+This was the highest annual increase in nominal terms since 2008.

-Despite wage growth, workers faced a decline in real wages in 2022, as inflation surpassed wage increases, leading to reduced purchasing power.
-Inflation reached 5.8% in 2022, marking the highest annual increase since the 1980s.
-As a result, real wages fell by -1.4%.
+Despite wage growth, workers faced a decline in real wages in 2023, as inflation surpassed wage increases.
+This was the third year in a row without real wage growth.

 Strong coordination between sectors in the wage formation